YosepRA/crustecan-warrior-ui/checklist.md

 - Checkout seat selection validations.
 Unless the data are valid, keep them in seat selection page and away from payment page.
   - No empty field.
   - No same seat.
+- Checkout seat live selection validation.
+  If seat #1 already chooses "A-001-0001", then prevent user from making the same seat choice for the next seat inputs.
 - Global notification system.
 - Global loading page system.
 - Work on the footer. ✅